 James directs CDPs program portfolio.
 He has 20 years of experience in directing global programs, delivering change at the highest levels of government and intergovernmental organizations in conservation, development and animal welfare.
 James has managed programs and worked in over 40 countries and operated in remote and challenging environments including Disasters and Exploration.
 James holds an MSc in Emergency Planning and Disaster Management and is a Fellow of the Royal Geographical Society and a Chartered Geographer.

-Kyra joined the Cities team as an account manager in 2010 and was appointed program head in 2013.
+Kyra heads the Cities, States & Regions team, having joined CDP in 2010.
 Prior to her role at CDP, Kyra worked in various research positions at NBC Universal, eMarketer and the City of New York.
-Kyra holds a Masters in Public Administration from the School of International and Public Affairs at Columbia University and a Bachelor’s degree in Environmental Earth Science from the Johns Hopkins University.
+Kyra holds an MA in Public Administration from the School of International and Public Affairs at Columbia University and a BA in Environmental Earth Science from the Johns Hopkins University.

 Daniel is responsible for CDP’s engagement with responding companies and works with CDP’s strategic partners to develop and deliver support services for disclosing companies.
 Daniel was previously a journalist before joining CDP in 2003.
 He has a BSc in Sociology from City University, London.

 Director, Asia Pacific, Latin America and Partner Regions

 Antigone manages the regional offices in Asia Pacific, Latin America and CDP’s partner regions.
 Prior to her current role she worked as Director of Global Operations, having set up CDP’s Hong Kong operations in 2011.
 Before joining CDP, Antigone completed an MBA at the Judge Business school, University of Cambridge.
 She has six years’ experience as a Director with AXA Investment Managers in London and holds an MSc in Finance from the University of London.

 President, North America